blahcat/blahcat.github.io/content/2017-08-31-arbitrary-write-primitive-in-windows-kernel-hevd.md

 This step is actually much easier.
 All we need to do is to :

-  1. load the kernel image `ntoskrnl.exe` and store its base adress
+  1. load the kernel image `ntoskrnl.exe` and store its base address
   1. retrieve the address of `HalDispatchTable`
   1. subtract the two pointers found above